 Mature woodland, grazed meadow and springline mire are the predominant features of this site.

 In August 2015, Knapp Copse Local Nature Reserve car park was awarded Dark Skies Discovery Site status.
-This means that it is a great place to go for stargazing because it is away from the worst of any local light pollution, it provides good sightlines of the sky and it has good public access.
+This means that it is a great place to go for stargazing, is away from light pollution and has good public access.

 Knapp Copse is owned by Devon County Council and managed by the East Devon District Council Countryside team.